nolanpatrick/Raft/README.md

 This project originally started as an attempt to build a basic Forth interpreter in C as a programming exercise.
 However, it very quickly began evolving into its own distinct language.
 As it is in the very early stages of active development, many features may be broken or partially-implemented.
 As such, it is not advisable to rely on functionality until things have become more stable.

-The nature of this project is inspired by Alexey Kutepov (Tsoding)'s [Porth](https://gitlab.com/tsoding/porth) language.
+Parts of this project take inspiration from Alexey Kutepov (Tsoding)'s [Porth](https://gitlab.com/tsoding/porth) language.

 ## Compiling the Interpreter